ojasg4/rna-motif-diffuser/README.md

 # RNA-Motif-Diffuser (RMD)

-RNA-Motif-Diffuser (RMD) is a hybrid CNN–Transformer–diffusion architecture for learning RNA sequence–structure relationships from large-scale datasets.
+This is a hybrid CNN–Transformer–diffusion architecture for learning RNA sequence–structure relationships from large-scale datasets.
 RMD combines:

 - A 1D CNN + Transformer encoder for sequence and motif-aware embeddings
 - An Evoformer-style pairwise interaction module for long-range contacts
 - An SE(3)-equivariant diffusion model over 3D coordinates
 - A kinematic loop refiner for geometric cleanup

-Data preprocessing done on kaggle datasets
+The data preprocessing script was executed using a kaggle dataset: https://www.kaggle.com/datasets/jaejohn/rna-all-data Originally provided by Professor Rhiju Das and filtered by kaggle user John G Rao (@jaejohn) as part of the Stanford 3D RNA folding competition

 Training is organized for debugging on a single GPU (Kaggle, or locally) and training on multi-GPU HPC clusters.

 ---